Important Policies to Keep in Mind

 A student recipient of Federal Title IV funds (i.e., Federal Pell, SEOG, Direct or PLUS loans) who withdraws from the school before completing 60% of the term is subject to the Return of Title IV Calculation (R2T4) to determine the percentage of Title IV funds required to be returned to the federal government.
 The Return of Title IV calculation is a federally mandated formula to determine how much federal funding was “earned” up to the time of withdrawal.

 The Title IV funds that were disbursed in excess of the earned amount must be returned to the federal government by the school and/or you.
 If you received a refund from financial aid, which was to be used for education-related personal expenses, you may be required to return a portion of those funds to the school.
-This portion represents funds that were intended to pay your education-related expenses through the end of the semester.
+This portion represents funds that were intended to pay your education-related expenses through the end of the term.
 The amount to be returned to the school will be determined by your institutional costs, refunds you might have received for non-school expenses and the funds that must be returned to the government.

 The amount to be returned to the federal government will be calculated from the date you officially withdrew from classes or, in the case of an unofficial withdrawal, the last date you were involved in an academically related activity.
 An official withdrawal occurs when a student follows the published process for withdrawing from the school prior to the end of the term.